-Performance outcomes Acceptable outcomes 1 chormance outcomes Marine parks (Great Sandy) zoning plan 2006 Marine parks (Moreton Bay Marine) zoning plan 2008.
-For any other development no acceptable outcome To assist in demonstrating sound site selection, an applicant is prescribed. should provide details of how issues have been addressed. · · · · · · · · · · · · · · · · · · · PO2 Aquaculture development is located to avoid No acceptable outcome is prescribed. or minimise impacts on the natural environment.
-Development and construction of an aquaculture of PO3 Aquaculture development does not adversely AO3.1 The development does not alter existing impact on community access to fisheries infrastructure or existing community access resources and fish habitats including recreational arrangements to fisheries resources and fish and indigenous fishing access. habitats.
+Performance outcomes Acceptable outcomes Marine parks (Great Sandy) zoning plan 2006 3.
+Marine parks (Moreton Bay Marine) zoning plan 2008.
+For any other development no acceptable outcome To assist in demonstrating sound site selection, an applicant is prescribed. should provide details of how issues have been addressed. , PO2 Aquaculture development is located to avoid No acceptable outcome is prescribed. or minimise impacts on the natural environment. dovolonment Development and construction of an aquaculture of PO3 Aquaculture development does not adversely AO3.1 The development does not alter existing impact on community access to fisheries infrastructure or existing community access resources and fish habitats including recreational arrangements to fisheries resources and fish and indigenous fishing access. habitats.
 Note: In some cases, compensation for impact on fisheries access, operations and/or productivity may be necessary.
 The Guideline on fisheries adjustment provides advice for proponents on relevant fisheries adjustment processes and is available by request from the Department of Agriculture and Fisheries.
-PO4 Aquaculture development does not adversely No acceptable outcome is prescribed. impact on commercial fishing access and linkages between a commercial fishery and infrastructure, services and facilities Note: In some cases, compensation for impact on fisheries access may be necessary.
+PO4 Aquaculture development does not adversely No acceptable outcome is prescribed. impact on commercial fishing access and linkages ino acceptable outcome is prescribed. between a commercial fishery and infrastructure, services and facilities services and facilities Note: In some cases, compensation for impact on fisheries access may be necessary.
 The Guideline on fisheries adjustment provides advice for proponents on relevant fisheries adjustment processes and is available by request from the Department of Agriculture and Fisheries.
-PO5 Aquaculture development does not increase No acceptable outcome is prescribed. the risk of mortality, disease or injury, or compromise the health and productivity of, fisheries resources by: maintaining suitable habitat conditions controlling the use of toxic substances 3. avoiding the trapping or stranding of fish .
-PO6 Aquaculture development likely to cause No acceptable outcome is prescribed. drainage or disturbance to acid sulfate soils prevents the release of contaminants and impacts on fisheries resources and fish habitats.
+No secontable systems is assembled PO5 Aquaculture development does not increase No acceptable outcome is prescribed. the risk of mortality, disease or injury, or compromise the health and productivity of, fisheries resources by: maintaining suitable habitat conditions apprelling the use of toxic substances.
+2. controlling the use of toxic substances 3. avoiding the trapping or stranding of fish .
+No constable estados in manariles d PO6 Aquaculture development likely to cause No acceptable outcome is prescribed. drainage or disturbance to acid sulfate soils prevents the release of contaminants and impacts on fisheries resources and fish habitats.
 Note: Management of acid sulfate soil is consistent with the current Queensland acid sulfate soil technical manual: Soil management guidelines v4.0, Department of Science, Information Technology, Innovation and the Arts, 2014.
-PO7 Aquaculture development is designed, No acceptable outcome is prescribed. constructed and operated: · to not hold or produce fish classified as restricted matted under the Biosecurity Act 2014; and 2. for the aquaculture of local endemic species; or 3. to eliminate the hazards and risks associated with non-endemic aquaculture species.
+No cocontoble outcome is prescribed.
+PO7 Aquaculture development is designed, No acceptable outcome is prescribed. constructed and operated: 1. to not hold or produce fish classified as restricted matted under the Biosecurity Act 2014; and 2. for the aquaculture of local endemic species; or 3. to eliminate the hazards and risks associated with non-endemic aquaculture species.
 Note: Further guidance is available in the aquaculture policy Management arrangements for translocation of live aquatic organisms (transport between bioregions) for aquaculture FAMOP015, Department of Employment, Economic Development and Innovation, 2011.
-PO8 Aquaculture development is designed to No acceptable outcome is prescribed. maintain the integrity of the aquaculture product , , , , , , , , , , , , , , , , , , , through: unoagin
+PO8 Aquaculture development is designed to No acceptable outcome is prescribed. maintain the integrity of the aquaculture product through: l